Thrive-2024/Thrive/README.md

 - go to 'chrome://extensions' on the browser and enter developer mode
 - load the build folder into 'chrome://extensions'

+### Docker
+- in root run `make run` or `docker compose up` to build both frontend and backend docker image and run them

 ## Team Member :
 - [GEORGIA NG](https://github.com/georgiaxng)
 - [LIM ZHENGLONG BRIAN](https://github.com/Liseon617)